othmbela/dbn-based-nids/README.md

 ## Introduction

 In this repository, we propose a multi-class classification NIDS based on Deep Belief Networks (DBNs).
 DBN is a generative graphical model formed by stacking multiple Restricted Boltzmann Machines (RBMs).
 It can identify and learn high-dimensional representations due to its deep architecture.
+We conducted multiple experiments using the CICIDS2017 dataset with various class-balancing techniques.

 ## Installation